Flight Squad

 Flight Squad (Air Academy in French) is an animated television series produced by the CINAR Corporation (now WildBrain), Antéfilms Productions, and Neurones Animation.
-The show has 26 episodes were produced.
+26 episodes of the show were produced.

 Plot

 A team of daredevil pilots form the Flight Squad.
 With their own airplane fleet that is as high-yielding as it is varied, Flight Squad is organized as an independent air services company, carrying out "à la carte" missions for their clients.